Differentiated Instruction: Adapting Lessons for Every Student

 - Worked examples students can consult while solving similar problems

 The beauty of scaffolds is that they're available to everyone but used only by those who need them.
 This avoids the stigma of being singled out for "the easy version."
+John Hattie's Visible Learning meta-analyses place scaffolding and worked examples among the highest-leverage instructional moves teachers can deploy.

 Strategy 5: Pre-Assessment and Student Tracking